naomi-ndibui/-Triangle-tracker/README.md

 * Then fork my repository to your account.
 * Use the link https://naomi-ndibui.github.io/-Triangle-tracker/
 ## Known Bugs
+  No bugs should be present once carefully installed.
 ## Technologies Used
 Atom text editor
 Programming languages;